-Screening tests or exams are used to look for a disease in people who have no symptoms.
-At this time, there are no widely recommended screening tests for Hodgkin lymphoma.
+Screening tests or exams are used to look for disease in people who have no symptoms.
+At this time, there are no widely recommended screening tests for Hodgkin lymphoma (HL).
 This is because no screening test has been shown to lower the risk of dying from this cancer.
-Still, in some cases Hodgkin lymphoma can be found early.
+Still, in some cases HL can be found early.

-The best way to find Hodgkin disease early is to pay attention to possible symptoms.
-The most common symptom is enlargement of one or more lymph nodes, causing a lump or bump under the skin which is usually not painful.
-This is most often on the side of the neck, in the armpit, or in the groin.
-More often this is caused by something like an infection, rather than Hodgkin lymphoma, but it’s important to have such lumps checked by a doctor.
+The best way to find HL early is to be on the lookout for possible symptoms.
+The most common symptom is enlargement or swelling of one or more lymph nodes, causing a lump or bump under the skin which usually doesn't hurt.
+It's most often on the side of the neck, in the armpit, or in the groin.
+More often this is caused by something like an infection, not HL, but it’s important to have such lumps checked by a doctor.

-Careful, regular medical checkups may be helpful for people with known risk factors for Hodgkin lymphoma, such as a strong family history.
-These people do not often get Hodgkin lymphoma, but they (and their doctors) should know about any possible symptoms and signs they might have.
+Careful, regular medical check-ups may be helpful for people with known risk factors for HL, such as a strong family history.
+These people do not often get HL, but they (and their doctors) should know about any possible symptoms and signs they might have.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.